Madhya Pradesh: Tourism

+Madhya Pradesh Tourism promotes the central Indian state known as the “Heart of India” for its rich cultural heritage, wildlife, and natural beauty.
+It offers diverse attractions including UNESCO World Heritage Sites like Khajuraho, Bhimbetka and Sanchi, tiger reserves, historic forts like the Gwalior Fort, stunning Saas Bahu temples, Gwalior, and vibrant festivals, making it a major travel destination.

 Notable people

 Sports

 In 2013, state govt declared Mallakhamba as the state sport.

 Cricket, kabaddi, hockey, football, basketball, volleyball, cycling, swimming, badminton, and table tennis are the popular sports in the state.
 Traditional games like kho kho, gilli danda, sitoliya, kanche, and langdi are popular in the rural areas.

 Snooker, a cue sport, generally regarded as having been invented in Jabalpur by British Army officers, is popular in many of the English-speaking and Commonwealth countries, with top professional players attaining multimillion-pound career earnings from the game.

 Cricket is the most popular sport in Madhya Pradesh.
-There are three international cricket stadiums in the state – Nehru Stadium (Indore), Roop Singh Stadium (Gwalior) and Holkar Cricket Stadium (Indore).
+There are three international cricket stadiums in the state – Nehru Stadium (Indore), Captain Roop Singh Stadium (Gwalior), Holkar Cricket Stadium (Indore) and Madhavrao Scindia Cricket Stadium (Gwalior).
 Madhya Pradesh cricket team's best performances in Ranji Trophy was in 1998–99, when the Chandrakant Pandit-led team ended as the runner-up.
 Its predecessor, the Indore-based Holkar cricket team, had won the Ranji Trophy four times.
-In year 2022, Chandrakant Pandit coached Madhya Pradesh cricket team defeated 41 time champion Mumbai Cricket Team in Ranji Trophy 2021-2022 season.
+In year 2022, Chandrakant Pandit coached Madhya Pradesh cricket team defeated 41-time champion Mumbai Cricket Team in Ranji Trophy 2021–22 season.
 It is Madhya Pradesh's maiden title at M. Chinnaswamy Stadium.

 Aishbagh Stadium in Bhopal is the home ground for World Series Hockey team Bhopal Badshahs.
 The state also has a football team that participates in the Santosh Trophy.

 MP United FC is an Indian football that played in the 2nd Division I-League.

 On 6 December 2017, the Madhya Pradesh Chief Minister Shivraj Singh Chouhan announced that players from the state would be given government jobs on winning medals in international events.

 Madhu Yadav, the former Captain of the India women's national field hockey team, a 1982 Asian Games gold medallist and an Arjuna Award recipient, is from Jabalpur.